uber/doubles/docs/source/integration.rst

 Integration with test frameworks
 ================================

+Doubles includes a class for integrating with the standard unittest test framework.
+Other test frameworks currently require manual integration.

-Integrating Doubles with your test framework of choice involves adding a few calls to the setup and teardown hooks.
+If you're not using unittest, you'll need to add a few calls to your suite's setup and teardown hooks.
 There are three methods from Doubles that must be invoked:

 1. ``doubles.setup`` must be called before each test.
 2. ``doubles.verify`` must be called after each test, but can be skipped if the test has already failed.